nandhuraja2001/100DaysOfCoding/README.md

 The first and the last items of the list shouldn't be considered because they don't have two neighbors.](Day44.md)
 45. [Given a list of numbers, find and print the elements that appear in it only once.
 Such elements should be printed in the order in which they occur in the original list.](Day45.md)
+46. [It is possible to place 8 queens on an 8×8 chessboard so that no two queens threaten each other.
+Thus, it requires that no two queens share the same row, column, or diagonal.
+Given a placement of 8 queens on the chessboard.
+If there is a pair of queens that violates this rule, print YES, otherwise print NO. The input consists of eight coordinate pairs, one pair per line, with each pair giving the position of a queen on a standard chessboard with rows and columns numbered from 1 to 8.](Day46.md)